 Table 3.
-Performance of self-venting arterial heat pipes with 0.4 inches of adverse elevation
+Performance of self-venting arterial heat pipes with 0.4 inches of adverse elevation.

 Dino # Performance (W)

-Fipe # Straight Bent
+Pipe # Straight Bent

 1 370 210

 2 405 290

-As seen Table 3, the heat pipe performance decreased after bending for both pipes.
+As seen in Table 3, the heat pipe performance decreased after bending for both pipes.
 Since the final performance for each pipe was below the requirements (380W), the wick is being redesigned.
-The results of this development will be published in more detail in a future paper.